AustinMoninger/mac-dev-setup/README.md

 * [Grammarly](https://chrome.google.com/webstore/detail/grammarly-for-chrome/kbfnbcaeplbcioakkpcpgfkobkghlhen).
 Checks your grammar and spelling for you in most places within Chrome.
 Doesn't work in Google Docs for some reason (I typically just paste my text into [wordcounter.net](https://wordcounter.net/) to have Grammarly check it real quick).
 Premium version has some extra bells and whistles that I don't pay for.

-* [Empty New Tab Page](https://chrome.google.com/webstore/detail/empty-new-tab-page/dpjamkmjmigaoobjbekmfgabipmfilij).
-Beautiful, blank new tab page that doesn't have the distraction ridden thumbnails that the default new tab page does.
+* [Motivation](https://chrome.google.com/webstore/detail/motivation/ofdgfpchbidcgncgfpdlpclnpaemakoj?hl=en).
+My favorite new tab page.

 * [Adblock Plus](https://chrome.google.com/webstore/detail/adblock-plus/cfhdojbkjhnklbpkdaibdccddilifddb?hl=en-US).
 Self-explanatory (assuming that you are okay with not supporting websites via ads).